 5 April: 'In the Steps of Richard III' .
 A conducted walk around York.
 Fully booked..

 13 April: Commemoration of the Battle of Bosworth, Towton Hall.
 10am-4pm.
 The Branch will be in attendance in the barn available to meet members and displaying the Branch publications and merchandise.

 24 August: The Bosworth Commemoration, Church of St Mary and St Alkelda, Middleham 3pm.
 The Commemoration will take once again in the church.
-This event will be preceded by a morning visit to a location to be finalised.
+This event will be preceded by a morning visit to a location to be arranged.

-6 September: Jacobs Well, Trinity Lane York, 1-30pm.
+6 September: Branch AGM, Jacobs Well, Trinity Lane, York, 1-30pm.
 The business of the Branch AGM will be followed by tea.

-6 September (evening): The Black Swan, Peasholm Green, York.
-The Yorkshire Branch Annual Dinner.
-Full details will be available later.
+6 September (evening): Yorkshire Branch Annual Dinner, the Black Swan, Peasholm Green, York.
+Full details of the menu and cost will be announced later.

 Secretary: Pauline Harrison Pogmore.